DutchAnalytics/xenia-python-client-library/docs/CoreApi.md

 ### Description
 Delete a user from an organization.
 The user making the request must be admin of the organization.
-Deleting the last admin from an organization is not possible.
+It is not possible to delete the last admin of an organization.

-**When a user is deleted from an organization, all his permissions from all projects are also deleted.**
+**When a user is deleted from an organization, all his roles from all projects defined in the scope of the organization are also deleted.**

 ### Example